scylladb/scylladb/docs/dev/topology-over-raft.md

 - `global_topology_request_id` - if set, contains global topology request's id, which is a new group0's state id
 - `new_cdc_generation_data_uuid` - used in `commit_cdc_generation` state, the time UUID of the generation to be committed
 - `upgrade_state` - describes the progress of the upgrade to raft-based topology.
-- 'new_keyspace_rf_change_ks_name' - the name of the KS that is being the target of the scheduled ALTER KS statement
+- `new_keyspace_rf_change_ks_name` - the name of the KS that is being the target of the scheduled ALTER KS statement
-- 'new_keyspace_rf_change_data' - the KS options to be used when executing the scheduled ALTER KS statement
+- `new_keyspace_rf_change_data` - the KS options to be used when executing the scheduled ALTER KS statement

 # Join procedure